10to1/10to1.github.com/_posts/2011-01-07-switching-to-vim.md

 ### So why would I do this?

 Well, I can't lie to you.
-I wanted something more special than Textmate, everybody uses Textmate these days and I have the impression that more en more developers in the [Rails](http://rubyonrails.org/) community are switching to an editor like Emacs or Vim.
+I wanted something more special than Textmate, everybody uses Textmate these days and I have the impression that more developers in the [Rails](http://rubyonrails.org/) community are switching to an editor like Emacs or Vim.
 And because [Piet](http://twitter.com/junkiesxl) is a die hard Emacs user I wanted to compete with him by using Vim.

 ### Github